 The Fund may maintain positions in a variety of derivative and non-derivative financial instruments in accordance with its investment management strategy.
-The Fund is primarily involved in investing in fixed income securities issued by African governments, African supranationals, or corporations that are either domiciled in an African country or who do a substantial portion of their business in Africa with the objective of outperforming the MCB 1-5 yr Africa Bond Index (upto March 10, 2023) and the Africa Sovereign Bond Index (as from June 23, 2023).
 To enable the Fund to do so, the Manager shall take active positions in eligible bonds and currencies, but within risk parameters which are more fully described in the prospectus of the Fund.

-The Fund comprises of quoted debt securities, most of which the Fund intends to hold until maturity so as to limit trading costs which are inherently high in Africa.
+The Fund's investments comprises of quoted debt securities and the Fund intends to hold most of the securities until maturity so as to limit trading costs.